vistormu/proxima/README.md

 > [!WARNING]
 > Proxima is still under development, so there might be breaking changes between releases until v1.0.0 is out.

-## Usage
+## basic usage

-A common proxima project consists of the following structure:
+A common _proxima_ project consists of the following structure:

 ```plaintext
 ├── components/         # All proxima components are defined here